bluesatunsw/owr-502/src/canadensis_mvp/README.md

-# A rough outline to working with canadensis, the Cyphal driver written in Rust

-This is an incomplete draft.
+This is a perpetually incomplete draft.
 Please let Jonah know if you think this is missing useful or important things.

+## Setting up the development environment

+This is an embedded Rust project.
+Install Rust with the relevant cross-compilers.
+Install OpenOCD too.

+It is assumed that you are using an STLINK V2 (or clone) with one of a very particular set of hardware boards/platforms (run `run.sh` without arguments or examine the `Cargo.toml` features for details).

+`openocd -f openocd/board/<board>.cfg` should start OpenOCD and connect to the relevant board/platform.

+Running the `run.sh` script with one of the board identifiers as an argument will compile the firmware, connect to the board with GDB, load the firmware and await your debugging input.
+It uses `cargo run` under the hood.
+Note that `cargo run --release` is necessary to apply the necessary memory optimisations to actually fit onto pretty much any device we're using.

+## Working with canadensis

-## Misc. notes
+### Misc. notes

 [There are examples!](https://github.com/samcrow/canadensis/blob/master/canadensis/examples/basic_node.rs)
 - But be careful looking at the master branch, as it incorporates changes that aren't found in the latest released version; treat it as experimental.

-CAN FD support is enabled by a feature flag; see [crate features](https://docs.rs/crate/canadensis_can/0.3.1/features).
+CAN FD (FDCAN) support is enabled by a feature flag; see [crate features](https://docs.rs/crate/canadensis_can/0.3.1/features).
 In the source, CAN FD-specific code is annotated with `#[cfg(feature = "can-fd")]`.
+There are very few instances of this; the definition of the `FRAME_CAPACITY` constant is one of them.
+In any case, there are no extant CAN FD drivers for canadensis for any of our MCUs, so we will need to write these ourselves.

-## Getting online
+### Getting online

 So you want your embedded system to present itself as one or more Cyphal nodes on one or more CAN interfaces.
 You can create a fully-featured Cyphal node as